Hyperbolic non-Abelian semimetal

-As regular tessellations of 2D hyperbolic space with constant negative curvature, hyperbolic lattices~\cite{Coxeter:1957} provide the means to systematically study quantum matter in non-Euclidean geometries.
-Recent realizations of these lattices in coplanar waveguide resonators~\cite{Kollr2019} and topoelectrical circuits~\cite{Chen2023a,Lenggenhager2022,Zhang:2022,Zhang_2023} furnish the impetus to understand their physical properties.
-On the theoretical front, studies of hyperbolic analogs of topological insulators~\cite{Yu2020,urwyler2022hyperbolic, Liu2022,Zhang:2022,Zhang_2023,Pei:2023,Chen2023b} show that bulk topological invariants and protected edge modes persist in hyperbolic space.
-Other celebrated condensed-matter phenomena such as Hofstadter spectra~\cite{ikeda2021,stegmaier2022}, flat bands~\cite{kollar2020,saa2021,Bzdusek2022,mosseri2022}, higher-order topology~\cite{liu2023,tao2023,sun2023}, strong correlations~\cite{zhu2021,bienias2022,gluscevich2023,gluscevich2023b}, and fractons~\cite{yan2019,yan2022} have also been explored in the hyperbolic context.
+Hyperbolic lattices---regular tessellations of 2D hyperbolic space with constant negative curvature~\cite{Coxeter:1957}---provide the means to study quantum matter in non-Euclidean geometry.
+Recent realizations in coplanar waveguide resonators~\cite{Kollr2019} and topoelectrical circuits~\cite{Chen2023a,Lenggenhager2022,Zhang:2022,Zhang_2023} have catalyzed the research of physical properties of hyperbolic lattices.
+Theoretical studies of hyperbolic analogs of topological insulators~\cite{Yu2020,urwyler2022hyperbolic, Liu2022,Zhang:2022,Zhang_2023,Pei:2023,Chen2023b} show that bulk topological invariants and protected edge modes persist in hyperbolic space.
+Other celebrated condensed-matter phenomena such as Hofstadter spectra~\cite{ikeda2021,stegmaier2022}, flat bands~\cite{kollar2020,saa2021,Bzdusek2022,mosseri2022}, higher-order topology~\cite{liu2023,tao2023,sun2023}, strong correlations~\cite{zhu2021,bienias2022,gluscevich2023,gluscevich2023b}, and fractons~\cite{yan2019,yan2022} have also been explored in the hyperbolic~context.

-Hyperbolic lattices have unique features that open the door to new physics beyond the Euclidean paradigm.
-Hyperbolic translation groups, known as Fuchsian groups, are non-Abelian~\cite{Boettcher:2022}.
-As a result, their unitary irreducible representations (IRs) can have a dimension $d$ larger than one.
+Hyperbolic lattices have unique features that unlock new physics beyond the Euclidean paradigm.
+Hyperbolic translation groups, known as Fuchsians, are non-Abelian~\cite{Boettcher:2022}.
+Accordingly, their unitary irreducible representations (IRs) can have a dimension $d$ larger than one.
 Via a generalized Bloch theorem, hyperbolic band theory (HBT)~\cite{maciejko2021,Maciejko2022} provides a reciprocal-space description of hyperbolic lattices and their eigenstates.
-Hyperbolic Bloch states can be classified as Abelian [$\textrm{U}(1)$]~\cite{maciejko2021} or non-Abelian [$\textrm{U}(d)$ for $d\,{>}\,1$]~\cite{Maciejko2022,Cheng2022} depending on the rank $d$ of the matrix-valued Bloch factor acquired under lattice translations.
-IRs of a given dimension contribute a generalized Brillouin zone (BZ) to the reciprocal space, which can be accordingly referenced as $\textrm{U}(1)$-BZ or $\textrm{U}(d)$-BZ.
+Hyperbolic Bloch states are classified as Abelian [$\textrm{U}(1)$]~\cite{maciejko2021} or non-Abelian [$\textrm{U}(d)$ for $d\,{>}\,1$]~\cite{Maciejko2022,Cheng2022} depending on the rank $d$ of the matrix-valued Bloch factor acquired under lattice translations.
 Whereas $\textrm{U}(1)$ eigenstates are labeled by a vector analogous to crystal momentum, additional quantum numbers are required to distinguish $\textrm{U}(d)$ Bloch states.
 The problem of accessing and characterizing non-Abelian Bloch states constitutes an actively investigated topic~\cite{Lux:2022, Lux2023,Mosseri2023,Lenggenhager2023}.